 If you are really struggling with your spouse on this, do seek guidance and advice from a health professional to equip yourself with the tools to creating a unified parenting model.

-Most importantly, parents should aim to cooperate, support each other and stay untied.
+Most importantly, parents should aim to cooperate, support each other and stay united.
 Getting help early also can prevent possible disputes in your marriage.

 Extra Tip from The Expert: Most of us are not born or equipped with effective parenting skills and need to educate ourselves.
 You can start by reading books on different parenting styles and decide what works for you and your spouse.